U.S. Spies Colluded with Russians to Buy Dirt on Trump, Cyberweapons

-In other words, after Trump became president, intelligence officials were dealing with known Russian criminals, attempting to get compromising material on him.
+In other words, after Trump became president, intelligence officials were dealing with known Russian criminals/possible former spies, attempting to get compromising material on him, although the article claims they didn’t really want it.
+They wanted other stuff.
 They did this from April until at least September.
 The New York Times was also involved.
+Hillary’s political fixer was also mentioned.

 THEY CLAIM THEY DIDN’T WANT THE TRUMP DIRT

-The New York Times reports that the spies made it clear they didn’t want the Trump material:
+The New York Times says that the spies made it clear they didn’t want the Trump material:

 Several American intelligence officials said they made clear that they did not want the Trump material from the Russian — who was suspected of having murky ties to Russian intelligence and to Eastern European cybercriminals.
 He claimed the information would link the president and his associates to Russia.
 But instead of providing the hacking tools, the Russian produced unverified and possibly fabricated information involving Mr. Trump and others, including bank records, emails, and purported Russian intelligence data.